Introducing Conductor Cloud →Skip to docs content

 Run agents together

-Use separate tabs when you want Claude Code and Codex to work in the same workspace.
+Use separate tabs when you want Claude Code, Codex, or Cursor to work in the same workspace.
 Use separate workspaces when the work should happen on different branches.

 Repository guidance